autonity/docs.autonity.org/reference/api/asm/stabilization/index.md

 ### underCollateralized

-Determines if a debt position is undercollateralized or not.
+Determine if a debt position is undercollateralized.

 Constraint checks are applied: